sap-contributions/factoryx-edc/docs/usage/management-api-walkthrough/02_policies.md

 # Policies

-## Policies in Catena-X
+## Policies in Factory-X

 In the EDC, policies are pure [ODRL (Open Digital Rights Language)](https://www.w3.org/TR/odrl-model/).
 Like the payloads of the [Dataspace Protocol](README.md), they are written in **JSON-LD**.
-Even if the user only has rudimentary knowledge of [JSON-LD](https://json-ld.org/), the [**policy playground **](https://eclipse-tractusx.github.io/tutorial-resources/policy-playground/) will provide a good starting point to start writing policies.
 It is important to keep in mind that the extensive ODRL-context (that the EDC is aware of) allows for ergonomic reuse of the vocabulary in individual policies.

 ### Policies & Verifiable Credentials (VC)